Virtual Machine vs Remote Desktop; How can you tell the difference between remote desktops, virtual desktops, and virtual machines?

 There are three key topics in virtualization that need to be addressed: remote desktops, virtual desktops, and virtual machines.
 The following tutorial will explain the differences between each, as well as why you might wish to use them.

-Windows virtual desktop vs remote desktop: Vdi vs Remote Desktop
+Windows Virtual Machine vs remote desktop: Vdi vs Remote Desktop

 What is a virtual desktop?

 Although virtual desktops and remote desktops provide similar functionality, there are a few key distinctions beneath the surface.
 Virtual desktops provide a preset image of an operating system or application that is independent of the device that is used to access it.
 Any internet-connected endpoint device, such as a laptop, tablet, or smartphone, can access the virtual desktop.

 Virtual desktops, which can be hosted on-premise or in the cloud, are more involved than remote desktop environments (due to the way they leverage extensive collections of virtual machines).
 They do, however, come with a slew of benefits.

 What are the advantages and disadvantages of using a virtual desktop?

 When it comes to the advantages and disadvantages of running virtual desktop infrastructure, flexibility is near the top of the list.
 Furthermore, it enables all virtual desktop users to view the same image, lowering administrative and support costs.
 However, using the same image for all of your staff may not be appropriate.
 Users that require customized programs or settings will require their own virtualized desktop.
 This can result in high storage demands for your virtual desktop server if you have a large number of users.